-Gang-Related Activity An incident is gang-related if gang affiliation/association Cang neithed resurrey caused the incident or was a contributing factor to action that happened during the incident.
+Gang-Related Activity An incident is gang-related if gang affiliation/association caused the incident or was a contributing factor to action that happened during the incident.
 For example, an incident of vandalism or robbery might be part of an initiation into a gang or a fight might be caused by group rivalry.
 Report an incident as gang-related only if evidence exists that gang affiliation/association contributed to that incident.
 Factors to be considered when determining whether the incident is gang-related include, but are not limited to the following: A gang is a somewhat organized group of some duration, sometimes characterized by turf concerns, symbols, special dress or colors.
 The group is recognized as having one of its primary activities, the commission of one or more criminal acts and a gang by its members and others.
 One or more of those involved in the incident admits to gang affiliation/association or admits that gang affiliation/association was a contributing factor to the incident.
 One or more involved were wearing clothing, tattoos, or a style of dress "known" to be associated with gangs.
 Students/witnesses to the incident alleged that the incident or one or more of those involved in the incident was gang-related or affiliated/associated with a gang.
-The determination of whether or not the incident was gang- related should be based on a reasonable interpretation of the totality of the circumstances. the totality of the cheamstances.
+The determination of whether or not the incident was gang- related should be based on a reasonable interpretation of the totality of the circumstances.
 Gang Symbol: A visual way gang members identify their affiliation.
 This can take many forms including slogans, gang graffiti, hand signs, gang initials code words and numbers, bandanas, and any other marking or images that represents gang affiliation.
 Criminal Gang Enforcement and Prevention Criminal Gang Enforcement and Prevention as per Florida Statute 874.03.
-Definition as used in this chapter: As used in this subsection, "primary activities" means that a criminal gang spends a substantial amount of time engaged in such activity, although such activity need not be the only, or even the most important, activity in which the criminal gang engages.
-Criminal gang-related activity An activity committed with the intent to benefit, promote, or further the interests of a criminal gang, or for the purposes of increasing a person's own standing or position within a criminal gang; an activity in which the participants are identified as criminal gang members or criminal gang associates acting individually or collectively to further any criminal purpose of a criminal gang; An activity that is identified as a criminal gang activity by a documented reliable informant; or An activity that is identified as criminal gang activity by an informant of previously untested reliability and such identification is corroborated by independent information.
-Habitual Truant A habitual truant refers to a child of compulsory school age who is absent without a legitimate excuse.
+Definition as used in this chapter: As used in this subsection, "primary activities" means that a criminal gang spends a substantial amount of time engaged in such activity, although such activity need not be the only, or even the most important, activity in which the criminal gang Criminal gang-related activity engages.
+An activity committed with the intent to benefit, promote, Criminal gang-related activity or further the interests of a criminal gang, or for the purposes of increasing a person's own standing or position within a criminal gang; an activity in which the participants are identified as criminal gang members or criminal gang associates acting individually or collectively to further any criminal purpose of a criminal gang; An activity that is identified as a criminal gang activity by a documented reliable informant; or An activity that is identified as criminal gang activity by an informant of previously untested reliability and such identification is corroborated by independent information.
+Habitual Truant is a student who has 15 or more unexcused absences within 90 calendar days with or without the knowledge or consent of the student's parent or guardian, and who is subject to compulsory school attendance.